laeckert/Project_2/Leckert_Proj2.md

 ### Supporting Information

 ```
-+ For this project, I am using a number of packages in R. They include, Tidyverse,
-Readr, Caret, GGplot2, tree
++ For this project, I am using a number of packages in R. They include, Tidyverse, Readr, Caret, GGplot2,
 ```

 ### Information about Variable Selection